nic-dgl104-winter-2024/pattern-library/patterns/Factory-Design-Patten/README.md

 ### Run function to execute the program

-The run() function is invoked to demonstrate the usage of the Factory Method pattern.
-Within this function, a FoodFactory instance is created to produce different types of foods.
-Each food type (pizza, burger, salad) is created using the factory method createFood() of the FoodFactory.
+The `run()` function is invoked to demonstrate the usage of the Factory Method pattern.
+Within this function, a `FoodFactory` instance is created to produce different types of foods.
+Each food type (`pizza`, `burger`, `salad`) is created using the factory method `createFood()` of the `FoodFactory`.
 This showcases the core principle of the Factory Method pattern, where object creation is delegated to a factory object, allowing the client code to create objects without specifying their concrete classes.

 ```javascript
 // Run function to demonstrate the usage of the Factory Method